OWASP/Top10/2017/en/0xa6-security-misconfiguration.md

 **Scenario #2**: Directory listing is not disabled on your server.
 An attacker discovers they can simply list directories.
 The attacker finds and downloads your compiled Java classes, which they decompile and reverse engineer to get your custom code.
 The attacker then finds a serious access control flaw in your application.

-**Scenario #3**: App server configuration allows stack traces to be returned to users, potentially exposing underlying flaws such as framework versions that are known to be vulnerable.
+**Scenario #3**: The app server’s configuration allows detailed error messages e.g. stack traces to be returned to users.
+This potentially exposes sensitive information or underlying flaws such as component versions that are known to be vulnerable.

 **Scenario #4**: The default configuration or a copied old one activates old vulnerable protocol versions or options that can be misused by an attacker or malware.